FRIAR VICTOR ABEGG OFM CONV.

 Friar Lazaro got to know the Friars while he was a parishioner of St. Paul of the Shipwreck in San Francisco when the Friars were serving there.
 One day while serving Mass, Fr.
 Steve asked him if he had considered becoming a friar.
 Turns out he was, and joined us shortly after that.
 He studied Theology at the Franciscan School of Theology in Berkeley, CA, served as Deacon at St. Paul of the Shipwreck, as Pastoral Associate at Our Lady of Guadalupe in Hermosa Beach, CA, and now as Pastor of St. Paul Church in San Pablo.

-Friar Kevin completed his BA from Purdue University in Elementary Education, where he was inspired by the Conventual Franciscan campus Minister, the movie Brother Sun and Sister Moon, and biographies of St. Francis.
-As a friar, he received his MA in Theology at St. Paul Seminary in St. Paul, Minnesota and Doctorate in Judaic & Biblical Studies at the University of Lucerne, Switzerland.
-He served in Rome and Assisi in general administration, as Rector of St. Thomas Aquinas Cathedral in Reno, the National Shrine of St. Francis in San Francisco, taught Seminary and worked in Formation in Cambridge England, and as Pastoral Associate at St. Lawrence Martyr in Redondo Beach, CA. Friar Kevin especially enjoys ministry as an educator, in adult Bible studies and spirituality.
-He enjoys hiking, movies, and reading.
+Friar Kevin was inspired by St. Francis of Assisi and by a Conventual Franciscan friar in Campus Ministry while studying at Notre Dame and Purdue universities.
+As a friar, he received Masters degrees in Theology in St. Paul, MN and Berkeley, CA and also did doctoral studies in Judaic & Biblical Studies at the University of Lucerne, Switzerland.
+He served in the general administration of our Order in Rome and Assisi and then as Rector of the Cathedral in Reno, NV and at the National Shrine of St. Francis in San Francisco, taught Seminary and worked in Formation in Canterbury, England and then as Pastoral Associate at St. Lawrence Martyr in Redondo Beach, CA. Friar Kevin loves ministry as an educator in the areas of bible studies and spirituality and enjoys hiking, movies and reading.

 Pastoral Associate at St. Paul the Apostle Church in Pismo Beach, CA.